 Candidates seeking a nomination to a service academy must meet the following eligibility requirements as of July 1 of the year of admission to an academy: be at least 17 years old but not have passed the 23rd birthday; be a U.S. citizen; be unmarried, not pregnant, and have no legal obligation to support children or other dependents.

 Each United States Senator and United States Representative may have no more than five people attending each service academy at any given time.
 Most members of Congress allocate at least one open vacancy each year.
 For each vacancy, ten nominations may be submitted to the respective service academy admissions office.
 Offers of appointment are made by the admissions office on a competitive basis measuring the overall qualifications and eligibility of all nominees.
-The application for a nomination from my office is available and can be found here.
+The date for Service Academy nomination applications for those graduating from high school in 2021 has passed.
+Applications for nominations for 2022 high school graduates will be accepted starting May 3, 2021.
+Those interested in receiving information regarding the nomination process should mark their calendars to attend “Academy Day” in April 2021.
+Please email email@example.com to receive more information.

 Service academy applicants are eligible for nomination by both United States Senators in the state of their legal residence and the United States Representative for the District in which they reside as well as the Vice President.
 Applicants should apply for nomination to all four nominating sources.